 The Paralegal Society is open to all students and serves to provide members the experience necessary to be marketable and competitive in the legal field, prepare members for postgraduate studies, and provide a forum for legal professionals to educate and inform members.
-Contact the Division of Social and Behavioral Sciences in the Farguhar College of Arts and Sciences.
+Contact the Farquhar College of Arts and Sciences' Division of Social and Behavioral Sciences.